zhiyishou/Paper/README.md

 # Paper

-This is a custom theme for Ghost blog on [](zhiyishou.com)
+This is a custom theme for Ghost blog on http://zhiyishou.com

-If you like my design , you can clone this project , ==but== there is too many personal thing for using , you need to replacing them to your own
+If you like my design , you can clone this project , but there is too many personal thing for using , you need to replacing them to your own.

 Have fun.

 ## Copyright & License